 Moving parts of the Solar Facility would be restricted to the east-to-west tracking motion of the single-axis solar modules, which amounts to a movement of less than a one degree angle every few minutes.
 This movement is barely perceptible.
 In the late afternoon, module rotation would start to move from west-to-east in a similar slow motion to minimize row-to-row shading.
 At sunset, the modules would track to a flat or angled stow position.
 Otherwise, the PV modules would simply collect solar energy and transmit it to the TVA power grid.
-Four full-time workers would be reporting to the site each work day in their personal vehicles, With the exception of fence repair, vegetation control, and periodic array inspection, repairs, and maintenance, the Solar Facility would have relatively little human activity during operation with the exception of morning and evening arrivals and departures of up to four workers.
+With the exception of fence repair, vegetation control, and periodic array inspection, repairs, and maintenance, the Solar Facility would have relatively little human activity during operation.

 No significant physical disturbances would occur during operation.
 Permanent lighting is anticipated as a potential onsite need during facility operations, independent of the potential operations and maintenance building which would require a new groundwater well and septic system.
 Permanent lighting would be downward-facing and timer- and/or motion-activated to minimize impacts to surrounding areas.